-But the man wasn't worried about his pregnant wife doing that sort of thing.
+But the young man wasn't worried about his pregnant wife doing that sort of thing.
 He and she were still crazy in love.
-Plus her pastor was a deranged old coot, and the man told his wife he believed he was more pervert than preacher.
-And anyway, his wife was as a trustworthy as the sunrise.
+Plus her pastor was a deranged old coot, and the man told his wife the pastor was probably more pervert than preacher.
+And anyway, his wife was as trustworthy as the sunrise.

-Close to 3 a.m., they became hungry, but all they had in the room was peanut butter and bread.
-They made sandwiches, then sipped the rum to keep from choking on them.
+Around 3 a.m., they became hungry, but they only had peanut butter and bread.
+So they made sandwiches, then sipped the rum to keep from choking on them.
 When all the bread was gone, they decided maybe they would go to bed after all, but by then it was time to get on the bus that took them to work.